To access any database in this Research Guide from off campus, you will need your myMCC login.

-In the natural sciences primary sources are publications which provide a full description of original research and then presents the results of that research.
+In the natural sciences, primary sources are publications which 1) provide a full description of original research and 2) present the results of that research.
 A scholarly article published in a peer-reviewed journal is an example of a primary sources in the sciences.

 Formats depend on the research conducted.
 They present findings and full descriptions of the original research.
 Examples of types of primary sources: